cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 1. If `tls.certs.generate.caProvided` is set to true, then value for `tls.certs.generate.caSecret` must be provided.

 2. If value for `tls.certs.generate.caSecret` is provided, secret should exist in the CockroachDB install namespace.

+3. Value for `tls.certs.generate.caCertExpiryWindow` should be greater than `tls.certs.generate.minimumCertDuration`

-3. Value for `tls.certs.generate.caCertDuration` should be at least some delta months greater than the maximum of value for `tls.certs.generate.clientCertDuration` and `tls.certs.generate.nodeCertDuration`.
+4. Value for `tls.certs.generate.caCertDuration` - `tls.certs.generate.caCertExpiryWindow` should be greater than `tls.certs.generate.minimumCertDuration`
+   `tls.certs.generate.clientCertDuration` and `tls.certs.generate.nodeCertDuration` should also be greater than `tls.certs.generate.minimumCertDuration`.

 ## Implementation Details

 ### Helm Components: